Furkanzmc/furkanzmc.github.io/_posts/2016-01-02-kinect-v2-introduction.markdown

 ---
-title:  "Introduction to Kinect v2"
+title:  "C++: Introduction to Kinect v2"
-description: "General introduction to Kinect v2"
+description: "General introduction to Kinect v2 with C++"
 date: 2016-01-02
 ---